 • Mic port: for the best audio quality use an external mic.
 If your camera has a mic port, usually a 3.5mm connection, you can record the audio directly onto the camera.

-• Vari-angle or 180° screen: to see yourself when talking to camera, a vari-angle screen, or one that can be flipped 180° so it’s visible from in front of the camera, is ideal.
+• Vari-angle or 180° screen: to see yourself when talking to the camera, a vari-angle screen, or one that can be flipped 180° so it’s visible from in front of the camera, is ideal.

 • Reliable Autofocusing: eye detection is fairly new to video.
 Face detection is the next best alternative.
 The key is that the camera keeps the focus on you when you’re talking to the camera.